Table of Contents

 Animals crawl, fly, slither, swim, creep or walk to move from one place to another.
 Animal locomotion is a result of limbs being used in a certain way.
 Different animals have adapted to different modes of movement.
 This movement enables animals to lead an active lifestyle, obtain food, search for mates and even for respiration.

-- The body of an earthworm is made up many rings joined in an end-to-end manner
+- The body of an earthworm is made up of many rings joined in an end-to-end manner

 - It is able to expand and shorten its body because of the presence of muscles

-- Repeated muscle contractions and relaxations enable movement of earthworm in the soil.
-It is further aided by the secretion of a slimy substance.
+- Repeated muscle contractions and relaxations enable the movement of earthworms in the soil.
+It is further aided by the secretion of a slimy substance

-- It is able to fix its body parts to the ground because of the presence of small bristles projecting out of its body which is connected to the muscles.
-They help earthworms to get a grip on the ground.
+- It is able to fix its body parts to the ground because of the presence of small bristles called setae, projecting out of its body which is connected to the muscles.
+They help earthworms to get a grip on the ground

-- A snail carries a hard outer covering called as a shell, it is made of calcium carbonate.
+- A snail carries a hard outer covering called a shell.
+It is made of calcium carbonate

 - They move in a wavy motion